rails/rails/guides/source/active_model_basics.md

 email_contact.persisted? # => false
 ```

-Any class that includes `Model` can be used with `form_for`, `render` and any other Action View helper methods, just like Active Record objects.
+Any class that includes `ActiveModel::Model` can be used with `form_for`, `render` and any other Action View helper methods, just like Active Record objects.

 ### Serialization

-`Serialization` provides a basic serialization for your object.
+`ActiveModel::Serialization` provides a basic serialization for your object.
 You need to declare an attributes hash which contains the attributes you want to serialize.
 Attributes must be strings, not symbols.

 ```ruby